 The money was placed in an account after the EU ordered that the company pay the money to Ireland.

 The decision is currently subject to an ongoing legal challenge.

-Some €209m of the drop related to a "third country adjustment," the Comproller and Auditor General Seamus McCarthy told the Public Accounts Committee.
+Some €209m of the drop related to a "third country adjustment," Comptroller and Auditor General Seamus McCarthy told the Public Accounts Committee today.

-This was a payment to another country made by Apple related to the State Aid investigation carried out by the EU.
+This was a payment to another country made by Apple and which related to the state aid investigation carried out by the EU.

-The remainder of the drop in value was due to investment losses and administrative expenses.
+The remainder of the drop in value was due to investment losses and adminstrative expenses.

-Ireland had also incurred legal fees and costs from managing the funds.
+Ireland had also incurred legal fees and costs from managing the funds in the account.